inet-framework/inet/doc/src/users-guide/ch-apps.rst

 Models Telnet sessions with a specific user behavior.
 The server app should be :ned:`TcpGenericServerApp`.

-In this model the client repeats the following activity between :par:`startTime` and :par:`stopTime`:
+In this model, the client repeats the following activity between :par:`startTime` and :par:`stopTime`:

-#.
-Opens a telnet connection
+1. Opens a telnet connection

-#.
-Sends :par:`numCommands` commands.
-The command is
-   :par:`commandLength` bytes long.
+2. Sends :par:`numCommands` commands.
+The command is :par:`commandLength` bytes long.
 The command is transmitted as entered by the user character by character, there is :par:`keyPressDelay` time between the characters.
 The server echoes